List of Madonna concerts

-American singer Madonna has performed on eleven concert tours, nineteen one-off concerts, nine benefit concerts, and three music festivals.
+American singer Madonna has performed on twelve concert tours, nineteen one-off concerts, nine benefit concerts, and three music festivals.
 Madonna has been nicknamed by some publications as the "Queen of Concerts" or "Queen of Touring", recognizing her "years-deep involvement in the touring game" and stage shows.
-As of January 2023, Madonna remains the highest-grossing female touring artist according to Billboard Boxscore and Pollstar.
+Previously breaking records for the highest-grossing female touring artist according to Billboard Boxscore and Pollstar, Madonna currently remains in the top ten of the highest-grossing live touring acts of all time.
+According to Billboard Boxscore, Madonna grossed over $1.5 billion over a dozen global tours.

-Her 1985 debut concert tour, The Virgin Tour, was held in North America only and went on to collect more than US $5 million.
+Her 1985 debut concert tour, the Virgin Tour, was held in North America only and went on to collect more than US$5 million.
 In 1987 she performed on the worldwide Who's That Girl World Tour, which visited Europe, North America and Japan, and earned $25 million.
-One of the tour's shows in Paris in front of 130,000 fans was the largest paying concert audience by a female artist at the time and remains the largest crowd of any concert in French history.
+The Paris stop received an audience of 130,000 fans which was the largest paying concert audience by a female artist at the time and is still the largest crowd of any concert in French history.
 In 1990, she embarked on the Blond Ambition World Tour, which was dubbed the "Greatest Concert of the 1990s" by Rolling Stone.
 BBC credited the tour with "invent[ing] the modern, multi-media pop spectacle".
-In 1993, Madonna visited Israel and Turkey for the first time, followed by Latin America and Australia, with The Girlie Show.
+In 1993, Madonna visited Israel and Turkey for the first time, followed by Latin America and Australia, with the Girlie Show.
 A review in Time by Sam Buckley said: "Madonna, once the Harlow harlot and now a perky harlequin, is the greatest show-off on earth."

 Madonna did not tour again until the Drowned World Tour in 2001.
 She played the guitar and her costumes included a punkish tartan kilt and a geisha kimono.
-Some critics complained that the show concentrated on material from her most recent albums, but generally, the response was favorable.
-She grossed more than US $75 million with summer sold-out shows and eventually played in front of 730,000 people throughout North America and Europe.
-The Drowned World Tour was followed by the 2004 Re-Invention World Tour.
+Critical response was favorable but the setlist received mixed reviews.
+She grossed more than US$75 million with summer sold-out shows and eventually played in front of 730,000 people throughout North America and Europe.
+She followed this up with the 2004 Re-Invention World Tour.
 Madonna was inspired to create the tour after taking part in an art installation called X-STaTIC PRo=CeSS, directed by photographer Steven Klein.
-Billboard awarded Madonna the "Backstage Pass Award" in recognition of having the top-grossing tour of the year, with ticket sales of nearly US $125 million.
+Billboard awarded Madonna the "Backstage Pass Award" in recognition of having the top-grossing tour of the year, with ticket sales of nearly US$125 million.